jprillo/portfolio-2023/src/pages/blog/netlify-aquiring-gatsby.md

 ---
 templateKey: blog-post
-title: "Netlify Acquiring Gatsby: What Does It Mean for the Future of Web Development?"
+title: "What Does Netlify Acquiring Gatsby Mean for the future of Web Development?"
 featuredImage: /img/3.png
 date: 2016-12-17T15:04:10.000Z
+author: Jason Prillo
+authorImage: /img/3.png
 description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
 featuredimage: /img/3.png